Working to end global abuse... one survivor at a time.

 Susan Moon grew up in the Bay Area and moved to San Diego in 2011.
 She studied at San Jose State University, and received her degree in Biology at San Diego Mesa College.
 She is dedicated to helping others, and trained as a nursing assistant.
 She worked at a drug rehab and alcohol treatment center before learning of Jessica Yaffa’s work dealing with intimate partner violence.

-Susan is thrilled and honored to be the Community Education Manager for this amazing team.
+Susan is thrilled and honored to be the Community Education Manager for this amazing team of domestic violence experts.
 She is dedicated in helping spread Jessica’s story and believes it is a guiding example that can help others.

 Susan has seven years of management experience and takes pride in her leadership skills, attention to detail, and strong work ethic.